RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

 TensorFlow
 ***********

-ROCm Tensorflow v1.13 Release
+ROCm Tensorflow v2.0 Release
 *****************************

-We are excited to announce the release of ROCm enabled TensorFlow v1.13 for AMD GPUs.
+We are excited to announce the release of ROCm enabled TensorFlow v2.0 for AMD GPUs.
+This includes the enhanced compilation toolchain and a set of bug fixes to support TensorFlow 2.0 features natively.
-In this release, we enabled Tensorflow VERBS support, details in [TensorFlow Verbs Quick-Start](https://github.com/ROCmSoftwarePlatform/tensorflow-upstream/blob/r1.13-rocm/rocm_docs/tensorflow-verbs.md)

 Tensorflow Installation
 ***********************
 First, you’ll need to install the open-source ROCm 2.5 stack.
-Details can be found here: https://github.com/RadeonOpenCompute/ROCm
+Details can be found `here <https://github.com/RadeonOpenCompute/ROCm>`_

 Then, install these other relevant ROCm packages:
 ::